🤖

 Have you ever been banned from using AI tools like ChatGPT (LLMs) at school?
-At one time OpenAI and others released experimental software to detect text written by LLMs, but such tools are hard to find now.
-Is it actually possible to reliably detect LLM usage?
+For a while OpenAI and others published experimental software to detect text written by LLMs, but nowadays such tools are hard to find.
+Is it actually possible to reliably detect the use of an LLM?

-How LLMs Work in the First Place
+How LLMs work in the first place

 OpenAI

-OpenAI once released software for AI detection.
+OpenAI previously released software for detecting AI-generated text.

 Quillbot